 Dusenberry claims she was taken to the back room and strip-searched by female San Juan County Sheriff's deputies, who were called in to assist the state police, according to court records.

-Attorneys for the plaintiffs argued there was no basis to order a strip search, saying it
+Attorneys for the plaintiffs argued there was no basis to order a strip search, saying it was outside the scope of the search warrant.

 "The warrant was to search business records," Defense Attorney Joe Romero said.
 "The reason they found for Ms. Dusenberry, as I understand it, was their opinion that ordering her to squat and cough crossed the line and made that a viable strip search violation as opposed to ordering the other women to undress from their work clothes into their street clothes," Romero said.